photography works

 wunschloses unglueck

 Perfectly happy misfortune - these pictures are made in winter 2002.
-I walked over the fields of the area close to the living place of the the author Peter Handke's childhood and was blinded by the white snow on the dark earth which made a great graphic structure in the nature.
+I walked over the fields of the area close to the living place of the author Peter Handke's childhood and was blinded by the white snow on the dark earth which made a great graphic structure in the nature.
 The synopsis of work to the book 'Wunschloses Unglück' which is written by Peter Handke is not only connected to the real place but also an interpretation of the pictures.
 It is a story about a woman, having no chance for individuality, bound to this local rural society and to be doomed to failure at these circumstances.
 Obvious is also the relation and influence of text to a picture and the other way round for the viewer.

 >>